CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Opcode: 2 (0x2)
 Syntax: DS_RSUB_U32 ADDR, VDATA0 [OFFSET:OFFSET]
-Description: Subtract unsigned integer value from LDS/GDS under address (ADDR+OFFSET) & ~3
+Description: Subtract unsigned integer value from LDS/GDS at address (ADDR+OFFSET) & ~3
-from value in VDATA0, and store result back to LDS/GDS under this same address.
+from value in VDATA0, and store result back to LDS/GDS at this same address.
 Operation is atomic.
 Operation:
 ```